PlumpMath/UVLite/README.md

-## Copyright 2017 Sathyanesh Krishnan
+### Copyright 2017 Sathyanesh Krishnan

-## Licensed under the Apache License, Version 2.0
+### Licensed under the Apache License, Version 2.0

 UVLite
 ======
-UVLite will be a starter project template for libuv applications on cross platform.
+UVLite is be a starter project template for libuv applications on cross platform.
 This cross platform build infrastructure is being created based on haywire.

 ## Features
 - cross platform libuv build
-- Sample
+- build Samples

 ## Helpful libuv learning resources